Search

 Within Pakistan we aim to provide multiple different water solutions in order to serve as many regions as possible.
 Electric water wells work by pumping clean water using a bore water well and an electric motor at the cost of $2,500.
 While much more convenient for beneficiaries, unfortunately, these wells can only be installed in regions with access to electricity.

 In desert regions, solar water plants are required to provide safe drinking water.
 These plants consist of a bore well and solar panels which allow solar energy to power the motor and pumping of water.
-In these regions the water is very deep in the soil and therefore hand pumps are not an option.
+In these regions the water is very deep in the soil.

 Previous work: Yemen